Odor Control Solutions by Polygiene

 While the primary benefit associated with odor-control technology is the elimination of unpleasant smells, this results in a diverse array of secondary benefits.

 By eliminating unpleasant smells, odor-control technology allows you to wash your clothes less frequently.
 This has a significant environmental impact.
-By enabling you to skip every other wash, odor-control technology saves 51 kWh of energy and 3,800 liters of water a year.
-That’s great for the environment, extends products’ expected lifespan, and saves customers money.
+A recent independent Life Cycle Assessment (LCA) on a Polygiene StayFresh-treated t-shirt showed that skipping every other wash saves 51 kWh of energy and 3,800 liters of water a year.
+That is great for the environment, extends products’ expected lifespans, and saves customers money.

 Odor-control technology that tackles bacteria is more hygienic and can play an important role in minimizing bacterial growth and spread.
 It can be a crucial protective technology in environments where hygiene is paramount, such as hospitals.